jacobbednarz/atom-language-varnish/README.md

-# VCL language support in Atom
+# Syntax support for VCL files in Atom.

-Adds language support for Varnish configuration files to Atom.
+Contributions are welcome and bonus are awarded for pull requests.
+Please fork and send a pull requests for updates to grammars, snippets or documentation.